davidsamuelargueta/SQLPortfolio/README.md

 				FROM
 					vgsales);

--- Best Selling Game in Japan
+# What isBest Selling Game in Japan?
 SELECT
 	Name as "Best Selling Game in Japan",
 	Publisher as "Published By",